data-apis/dataframe-api-compat/docs/reference.md

 Please refer to the [Dataframe API Spec](https://data-apis.org/dataframe-api/draft/API_specification/index.html).

-Note that the spec is not specific to pandas and Polars - if you follow it, then your code will also be compatible with any other packages which implements the spec.
+Note that the spec is not specific to pandas, Polars and Modin - if you follow it, then your code will also be compatible with any other packages which implements the spec.

 ## Dataframe Interchange Protocol